San Diego Program Overview

 Everyone’s substance abuse and life circumstances are different.
 This is why we collaborate with clients to help develop a customized plan based on their unique addiction severity, personal strengths, mental health issues, ongoing health concerns, and recovery goals.
 Throughout their course of treatment, we assess their progress and re-evaluate these plans and make changes when clinically appropriate.

-– Open door policy – Clients who need more time can schedule additional appointments
+– Open door policy: Clients who need more time can schedule additional appointments

-– 12-Step Work – Meetings and group work, peer support
+– 12-Step Work: meetings and group work, peer support

 We strongly encourage our clients to participate in 12-Step meetings and other peer support groups.
 Both during and following treatment, these groups are safe environments for sharing.
-During their rehab stay at SDATC, clients may attend 12-Step and other recovery groups in the community.
+During their treatment at SDATC, clients may attend 12-Step and other recovery groups in the community.
 These friendships and meetings can be critical during the early stages of recovery.

 Commit to Change